krischik/SteemRubyTutorial/Documents/Part-13.md

 This tutorial shows how to interact with the Steem blockchain, Steem database and Steem Engine using Ruby.
 When accessing Steem Engine using Ruby their only one APIs available to chose: **radiator**.

-In this particular chapter you learn how to read smart contracts from the Steem Engine side chain.

 <center>![img_train.png](https://cdn.steemitimages.com/DQmSpZxwXGzzVWmAmWHuq4i5Q1vcG7vAPSM8dhqJzq2UmXs/img_train.png)</center>

+There are two main components to each contract:

+* The contract source code written in Java Script
+* A collection of database tables where the contract can store it's data.

+In addition to those there is a small set of meta data like the owner and hash code of the contract.

+In this particular chapter you learn how to read a single row from the Steem Engine database tables.

 ## Requirements